Central Philippine University: Post-war years and reconstruction

 Tupaz and Salzman worked together to develop Central Philippine College of Nursing (later the Central Philippine University College of Nursing) into a college of distinction, recognized both in the Philippines and abroad.
 Salzman served as dean until 1961 when she retired in the United States.
 Lily Plagata, MSN, was appointed to the deanship (1961–1974).
 When she resigned and went abroad, she was replaced by Carmen Centeno, Master of Science, for the remaining months of 1963.
 Centeno, however, also left for the United States, and Loreto D. Tupaz, who finished her MA degree at CPU, resumed the deanship (1963–1970), assisted by Maria Pablico, MSN (1969–1970).
 Pablico also resigned to work in the United States from 1963 to 1973.
 Tupaz continued to administer the three course programs of the college, the Bachelor of Science in Nursing five-year course, the CCT (Clinical Teaching) course, and the Bachelor of Science in Nursing Supplemental Course.

 Post world war pushed for the expansion of the university's programs including in the field of healthcare sciences.
 In 1947 saw the need for CPU to open a dentistry and pharmacy programs.

 The plan for a College of Pharmacy was presented by Mr. Plagata in response, as he said, "to insistent demands from a number of students."
-He reported that an outlay of 9,000 Pesos would cover the initial cosrlt because some equipment was already available in the Chemistry Department.
+He reported that an outlay of 9,000 pesos would cover the initial cost because some equipment was already available in the Chemistry Department.
 The board voted to apply for a permit for the first two years if the college administration found it feasible.
 The administration at once made formal application for the permit, and this was given by the Bureau.
 The third year in Pharmacy was opened in 1948, and by 1949 four years of Pharmacy was offered, with Carmelina Jalbuena as dean.

 Mr. Plagata reported that Dr. Emilio Gatanela, a prominent practicing dentist, had encouraged the Faculty Council to propose a College of Dentistry in response to requests for its opening, after pointing out that such program would not necessitate considerable outlay.
 He stated that local dentists could be employed as instructors and they would lend their equipment.
 In it was voted to open the College of Dentistry.
 In early 1950s however due to the cost the university may cover for its expansion for a modern school of dentistry, it was formally closed.